ctottinger/Fourth-and-Forever/readme.md

 If a team becomes orphaned during the season, the Commissioner will manage the team’s starting lineup for the remainder of the season or appoint another manager to do so until a replacement owner is found.

 Orphaned teams are **ineligible** to participate in the Championship playoff bracket.
-In such cases, the next best alternative team will be selected based on the [Standard Ranking Tiebreaker](#standard-ranking-tiebreaker).
+In such cases, the next best alternative team will be selected based on the [Rankings](#rankings).

 ## Financial Considerations for Orphan Teams